 Unused Sub: Tom Heaton

 Tom Heaton was Burnley’s number one in 2016.
-However, he’s now at Aston Villa and is back in the Englan squad, hoping to add to the three caps that he currently has.
+However, he’s now at Aston Villa and had earned a place back in the England squad before he suffered a serious knee injury.